Painting vs. Staining Your Deck

 • Color and texture of the wood: The existing surface and color of your wood will affect the tinting of the stain.
 If you have a darker wood deck, the stain on your deck may be darker than the sample chips you see in the store.
 More porous woods will absorb more of the stain, allowing the grain to show through even more.

-• Number of coats of stain: Remember the first coat of stain will be significantly lighter than the final coat, and the final color will depend on the number of coats you use.
+• Number of coats of stain: Remember the first coat of paint will be significantly lighter than the final coat, and the final color will depend on the number of coats you use.
 Don’t be disappointed in the color of the first coat — it can change and darken quite a bit by the time you complete the job.

 How to Stain a Deck